Luise8/backend-movie-app/README.md

 ### Description

-API,that serves the data in JSON format.
+API, that serves the data in JSON format.

 It has functionalities: movies, user, authentication, sessions, reviews, rates, lists, watchlists.